gipert/gerdasw-containers/README.md

 ```

 ## Singularity containers
+All the images of this repository are hosted at the LNGS cluster under `/nfs/gerda5/var/gerda-simulations/`.

 Compressed images can be build up with:
 ```shell
 $ cd gerdasw-containers # no joke, do it